amonjot/SSN_Monjot_2024/README.md

 2. If the current protein has **no** significant hit, keep the best hit if its _e-value_ is &le; 1.e-5.

-Results of annotation process are available [here](https://zenodo.org/api/records/11972386/files-archive).
+Results of annotation process are available [here](https://doi.org/10.5281/zenodo.11972386).
-Download these data and place it in the rawdata directory for use.
+Download these files and place it in the rawdata directory for use.

 ## 3. Trophic mode database and SSN inputs

+### Trophic mode database

-### Generate a table ready to be filled in order to generate trophic mode database
+We generate a table ready to be filled corresponding to the model of the trophic mode database :

 ```bash
 bash script/0B_Prepare_taxonomy_files.sh
 ```

-Then, we have to complete the resulted table Table_assoc_Temp.tsv using Bibliography to create the trophic mode database.
+Then, we have to complete the resulted table Table_assoc_Temp.tsv using Bibliography to create the final trophic mode database.
-This table correspond to the Supplementray file *Table_S1.tsv* and is provided in the rawdata directory.
+This table correspond to the Supplementary file *Table_S1.tsv* and is provided in the rawdata directory.

+This table was developed as part of a metatranscriptomic study (Monjot et al., 2023) using bibliography (362 scientific articles), to link, when possible, proteins taxonomic affiliation (i.e. 1 052 distinct affiliations), to trophic modes.

+Taxonomic ranks are specified with the following code: d_(Division), k_(Kingdom), p_(Phylum), c_(Class), o_(Order), f_(Family) and g_(Genus).
+Trophic modes were identified using the following codes: PHOTO: photo-osmo-mixotrophs, MIXO: photo-osmo-phago-mixotrophs, HET: heterotrophs,
+SAP: saprotrophs and PARA: parasites (facultative and obligate).

 ### Metadata files